 In 1967, Linda appeared in a television version of the musical Damn Yankees!, starring Phil Silvers and Lee Remick.
 By 1973, she had moved to Hollywood to launch a television career.
 She appeared in episodes of such shows as Rhoda (1974), and Harry O (1975).
 From 1975 to 1976, Linda had a recurring role as Detective Janice Wentworth on Barney Miller, the comedy-drama police series starring Hal Linden and Abe Vigoda.

 Linda Lavin left Barney Miller to play the lead on the sitcom Alice, the role for which she is best known.
-The television series ran for nine seasons (202 episodes), from 1976 to 1985 on CBS.
+The cast of tv show alice television series ran for nine seasons (202 episodes), from 1976 to 1985 on CBS.
 It was based on the 1974 film Alice Doesn't Live Here Anymore, which starred Ellen Burstyn in the title role of Alice Hyatt.
-On TV, however, Linda portrayed Alice, a single mother who works hard at Mel's Diner so that she can support herself and her young son.
+On TV, however, Linda portrayed Alice cast of tv show alice, a single mother who works hard at Mel's Diner so that she can support herself and her young son.
 An aspiring singer, the widowed Alice waits on tables at the greasy spoon in order to meet her expenses.

 In a 2020 interview with Gregg Shapiro for Baltimore Outloud, Linda said that she loved the film Alice Doesn't Live Here Anymore.
 She described it as "a unique movie whose time had come to tell the story about single mothers, working women."
 Of the film's television adaptation, she said the following: "The right place for it to be was television.
 We had more than 40 million people a week watching us."